theoriginalcamper/Better-GDQ-Firefox/README.md

-# Better-GDQ
+# Better-GDQ-Firefox
-Chrome Extension that adds functionality and UI changes to improve the GDQ viewing experience on GamesDoneQuick.com and the GDQ Discord web client
+Firefox WebExtension Port of the Chrome Extension that adds functionality and UI changes to improve the GDQ viewing experience on GamesDoneQuick.com and the GDQ Discord web client

 ## GameDoneQuick.com
 Adds a fixed footer to the GamesDoneQuick.com website that displays: